Lamg2799/MEAN-Music-Webapp/README.md

 ## Description

 - This is a music manager built with the MEAN STACK (Mongodb, ExpressJs, Angular, NodeJs).
-- The angular frontend connects to the backend via REST API.

 ## Features

+- Includes a REST API in node for backend functionality.
 - Login, register, logout and general authentication for page access.
 - The ability to upload music and retrieve music from AWS S3.
 - The ability to click on and listen to music that has been uploaded.